john-l-hansen/lindy-ladow-coaching-website/src/content/posts/2020-05-17-what-would-you-call-a-post-without-an-image.md

 Relevant: The quality or state of being closely connected.
 Appropriate.

 What does relevant mean to you?
 It is personal you are the filter.
 Live your preferences.
 The reverence makes it grow.
-There if the reference.
+There is the reference of your life.